Intel's 48-core Xeon will go head-to-head with AMD in 2019

 Intel has unveiled its fastest server processors yet, the Xeon Cascade Lake series with up to 48 cores.
 Its current top-of-the-line server chips, the Xeon Scalable Processors, pack up to 28 cores and 56 threads, but all are contained on a single, monolithic die.
 However, the Cascade Lake models have multiple dies in a single "package," or socket, much like AMD's latest EPYC server processors.
-Up to two chips could be installed on a multi-processor motherboard, giving you 96 cores in total, but Intel has yet to say if the chips will be multi-threaded.
+Up to two chips could be installed on a multi-processor motherboard, giving you 96 cores in total, but Intel has yet to say if the chips will be hyperthreaded.

 Obviously, these chips are not aimed at consumers, even if you have the bread.
 They're designed to accept up to 24 DDR4 RAM modules in a dual-CPU configuration (up to 3TB), or work with Intel's "persistent memory" Optane chips, which act as both RAM and a very fast SSD.
 With 24 of those, you could have a ridiculous 12TB of system memory, enough to run a pretty complicated simulation.